 If you live in a house that is not connected to the main sewer, then chances are your yard contains an on-site sewage management system.
 If this is the case then you have a special responsibility to ensure that your system is working well.
 Such on-site sewage management systems include septic tanks, aerated wastewater treatment systems (AWTS), pump out systems, composting toilets, effluent soak-away trenches, mounds and irrigation areas, greywater application systems and domestic grease traps.

 Chapter G8 "Onsite Sewage Management" of Shoalhaven Development Control Plan 2014 specifies development guidelines for wastewater treatment.
-View this document in the planning register.
+View this document in the

 What is an on-site sewage management system?